Vuju/primer-finder/README.md

 # Primer Finder

-A Python tool for efficient primer sequence identification in DNA reads using both regex pattern matching and Smith-Waterman alignment algorithms.
+A Python tool for efficient primer sequence identification in DNA reads using both regex pattern matching and Smith-Waterman alignment algorithms, with advanced ORF (Open Reading Frame) detection capabilities.

 ## Overview

 Primer Finder locates forward and reverse primer sequences within DNA reads.
 It first attempts to find exact matches using regex patterns, then falls back to Smith-Waterman algorithm for more flexible matching when necessary.
-The tool is optimized with multiprocessing for handling large datasets.
+The tool is optimized with multiprocessing for handling large datasets and includes sophisticated ORF detection using Hidden Markov Models.

 ## Features

 - Fast exact matching using regex patterns
 - Sensitive matching with Smith-Waterman alignment algorithm
 - Expected distance constraints between primer pairs
-- Configurable search parameters
+- Advanced ORF detection using Hidden Markov Models
+- Taxonomic-based ORF resolution
+- Configuration-based architecture with YAML support
+- Environment variable overrides for configuration
 - Multiprocessing support for improved performance
 - Handles compressed (gzip) and uncompressed input files
-- *NEW* ORF finder Module: will figure out the best orf by querying possible orfs against a HMM
+- Comprehensive logging system

 ## Installation